CodingNomads/articles/code-is-text/code-is-text.md

 ![Highlighted Programming Concepts with Labels](https://github.com/CodingNomads/articles/blob/main/code-is-text/imgs//programming_concepts.png?raw=True)

 We know that is a lot of parts with a lot of colors!
-If you're intrigued to learn more about writing your own Python projects, check out <a href="https://codingnomads.co/courses/python-bootcamp-online/" target=_"blank">CodingNomads comprehensive Python Programming course</a>.
+If you're intrigued to learn more about writing your own Python projects, check out <a target="_blank" href="https://codingnomads.co/courses/python-bootcamp-online/">CodingNomads comprehensive Python Programming course</a>.
 With some time and effort, you will soon be able to grasp these concepts and start speaking the coding language too!

 ## Tutorial take-aways